Can dogs eat tangerines? The Labrador Site team takes a closer look at tangerine for dogs.

 Tangerines, like oranges, are a good source of vitamins A and C, and minerals, including thiamin, folate, and potassium.
-The main benefit of tangerine for dogs would be the vitamin C content, which has many physiological benefits.
+They are particularly high in vitamin C.

 However, dogs are one of a surprising number of animals that can actually synthesize vitamin C in their body.
 Yes, they make it themselves.

-Now, there is some evidence that extra vitamin C in a dog’s diet is somewhat beneficial to them.
-And research suggests that more may even help sick or older dogs.
-However, more research is needed.
+There is some evidence that extra vitamin C in a dog’s diet may benefit them.
+Especially if they are sick, or older.
+However, more research is needed to confirm this.

-If you think your dog needs more vitamin C in its diet, it is always best to consult your vet to determine if and how to increase vitamin C for your dog.
+If you think your dog needs more vitamin C in their diet, it is always best to consult your vet to determine if and how to increase vitamin C for your dog.